sc62070/sc62070/README.md

 👾 Hi, I’m HyukJin Choi

-🤖 HTML,CSS and JS are my fav.
+🤖 My main coding skills are based on Web application.

-🌍 Right now Im in a bootcamp learning AI and Java.
+🌍 Right now Im in coding bootcamp learning studies related to AI.

 🤡 wait for the next update!